 The methodology is very straightforward, and will be explained at the Briefing Meeting for new participants.
 In addition, if you want you can have “on the job” training on the first survey date you can attend, rather than go to a Watch Point on your own.

 So we can plan, every participant will be asked at the briefing to complete a form, indicating which of the count dates you can attend, watch-point preferences, and contact details.
-People who have helped before, and who did not attend the briefing, can download the form from the Strettons Area Community Wildlife Group website, or can also request a form by email.
+People who have helped before, and who did not attend the briefing, can follow these links to download the relevant documents:

 It can get very cold or wet, so please bring plenty of warm and weatherproof clothing.